Stanley-GF/Discord-Giveaway-Tools/README.md

   * Create a fake giveaway, you choice the winner, the channel, the price and the time
 * Create real giveaway
   * Create giveaway with a price, a time remaining etc...
+# If you want to use the source code
+Install :
+- Discord.net (in package nuget)
+- Colorful
+ *See not steal*

 # Usage

 Step 1 : Open the software and enter the bot token